mokshadharma/llm-instructions/ed-non-interactive-guide.md

 **The Technique:**
 Use the substitute command `s/pattern/&/` to assert that the target line matches a specific pattern before executing the edit.
-*   **Why:** If the pattern is not found, `ed` returns an error (`?`) and aborts the script immediately.
-This prevents the script from editing the wrong line or continuing in an invalid state.
+*   **Why:** If the pattern is not found, `ed` prints an error (`?`) but **continues executing subsequent commands**.
+However, ed exits with a non-zero status code, which you can check after the script completes.
+To truly abort on assertion failure, run the assertion in a separate ed invocation (with `Q` to quit without saving), check the exit code, and only proceed if it passed.
 * **Note:** You must escape special regex characters (like `*`, `[`, `.`) in the pattern.
 Failure to escape `[` or `.` will cause `ed` to interpret them as regex classes or wildcards, leading to "No match" errors or incorrect edits.

 **Example:**